 Assets of Community Value Register

-Section 88 Localism Act 2011 criteria must be satisfied before an asset can be accepted as being an asset of community value.
-The asset must be: -
+The Act sets out criteria that must be satisfied before an asset can be accepted as being an asset of community value:-

 - The actual use not an ancillary one that furthers social wellbeing or social interest of the local community